Booking a trip is the fun part of planning. Packing, on the other hand…

 You don’t need special skills to stitch things up with needle and thread.
 Something will always fall apart when you’re travelling, and these days I NEVER travel without a small sewing kit.
 Throw in some safety pins, too.

 Travel Packing List for Women

-Finding tampons in many countries is a hassle and a half so it’s worth packing a package.
-Or even better, get a menstrual cup for extra sustainability and space-saving points.
+Finding tampons in many countries is a hassle and a half so it’s worth preparing in advance.
+I think the best option now is a menstrual cup for extra sustainability, cost effetiveness, AND space-saving points.

 Some lady travellers also speak highly of a Shewee, a nifty little device that allows you to pee standing up.

 When you’re headed out in the boonies, it’s extra essential to make sure you’re packing as light as possible.
 This means that you DON’T need a foldable camp chair (well, unless you’re planning to drive right to the camping spot).

 Rule number one of preparing your camping packing list: make sure everything is waterproof.